clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 It's not surprising in our present culture of digital watches and wall calendars that we've lost the original astronomical meaning of these stories.
 Today most people never look at the stars or pay any attention to the position of the Sun in the sky.
-There's a whole lot of answers to be found in this area of research, and hardly anyone is looking in this direction.
+There's a lot of answers to be found in this area of research, and hardly anyone is looking in this direction.

 ## CONCLUSION